 - Fort Worth Housing Solutions

-- Tarrant County Homeless Coalition
+- Partnership Home (formerly Tarrant County Homeless Coalition)

 - Community Development Council

 - Community Action Partners Council

 City of Fort Worth recognizes that affected stakeholders are the center of, and partners in, the development and implementation of this plan.
 Opportunities for citizen input were provided throughout the planning process through public meetings, emails/electronic notifications, and publications/postings.